ellysh/video-game-bots/ClickerBots/output-device-capture.md

 3. Create a source file with a *test.cpp* name if you use a MinGW compiler.
 Create a "Win32 Console Application" Project if you use a Visual Studio IDE.

-4. This is a content of the source file
+4. This is a content of the source file:

 ```
 #include <iostream>